NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 10: Displaying Object Info in Local Space

-At this stage, the Object Info is displaying in the viewport but it is displayed in World Space.
+At this stage, the Object Info is displaying in the viewport but it is displayed at the origin.
 This means that regardless of where your object is located in the World, the info will always be displayed at [0,0,0].
 In the next few steps you will convert this into Local Space.
 By the end of step 4 the Object Info should follow the object.

-  ## Step 10.1: Import USD variables
+  ## Step 10.1: Import USD

   > **Note:** Work in `object_info_model.py` for this section.